Catch wrestling

 Professional wrestling, once a legitimate combat sport, was competitive catch wrestling.
 The original and historic World Heavyweight Wrestling Championship was created in 1905 to identify the best catch-as-catch-can wrestler in the world, before the belt was retired in 1957 and unified with the NWA World Heavyweight Championship.
-Modern day professional wrestling has its origins in catch wrestling exhibitions at carnivals where predetermined ("worked") matches had elements of performing arts introduced (as well as striking and acrobatic maneuvers), turning it into an entertainment spectacle.
-In a few countries, such as in France and Germany, "Catch" is still the term used for professional wrestling.
+Modern day professional wrestling has its origins in wrestling matches where predetermined ("worked") matches had elements of performing arts introduced (as well as striking and acrobatic manoeuvres), turning it into an entertainment spectacle.
+In a few countries, such as in France and Germany, "catch" is still the term used for professional wrestling, while in Brazil the term Telecatch (a portmanteau of television and catch) is ocasionally used, borrowed from a popular professional wrestling television show from the 1970s.